quattor/quattor.github.com/_posts/2014-03-24-spma-yum-migration.md

     # Use OS templates for generic major version (required)
     variable OS_FLAVOUR_ENABLED ?= true;

-    # Better defined a the node profile but you can define it here
-    # for simplicity to start...
-    variable AII_V2_INSTALL ?= true;

     # YUM Repository snapshots (match your local configuration, see previous section on YUM snapshots)
     # YUM_SNAPSHOT_DATE is typically used in repository templates to build the full URL of the snapshot
     # See template-library-examples repository